Writers need to guard against making unhealthy comparisons to other authors

 3) Don’t Copy: One reason to read widely is to learn how to improve, but we never want to imitate other authors.
 Though copying another writer flatters him or her, it does nothing to enhance our writing ability (remember tip #1).

 4) Help Others: There are always people we can help.
-Usually they are a step or two behind us, but they can also be at our level or even a couple steps ahead.
+Usually, they are a step or two behind us, but they can also be at our level or even a couple of steps ahead.
 That’s why I have this blog and post something, that is hopefully helpful, every week.
 I also occasionally give presentations on writing.
 I used to worry when a more advanced writer would listen in.
-But I eventually realized they have an attitude for continuous learning (refer to #2) and hope to pick-up something from my words.
+But I eventually realized they have an attitude for continuous learning (refer to #2) and hope to pick up something from my words.
 I hope so, too.
 As a benefit, teaching something is the best way to learn it, so by helping others, we help ourselves.

 Writer envy can overwhelm us or we can choose to improve despite what we see others doing.
 May we all be writers who move forward without so much as a glance at our fellow writers.

 How do you deal with writer envy?
 What steps do you take to keep it in check?
 Please share your thoughts in the comment section below.